lead generation

 click-through rates, and conversions,

-helping you understand what’s working and needs improvement.
+helping you understand what’s working and what needs improvement.

 Top Email Marketing Tools for Lead Generation